San Damiano Scholarship Program for Church Leadership

 All High School Students:

 - Sign-up to be recruited for the San Damiano Scholarship Program for Church Leadership.
-Gain opportunities to attend a monthly formational meeting, join our monthly newsletter, or sit in on a theology course.

 - Schedule an official visit to Marian University's campus.